protontypes/open-sustainable-technology/README.md

 - [YETI](https://github.com/twollnik/YETI) - A bottom-up traffic emission calculation tool developed at the Institute for Advanced Sustainability Studies in Potsdam and built in Python.
 - [PM2.5-GNN](https://github.com/shawnwang-tech/PM2.5-GNN) - A Domain Knowledge Enhanced Graph Neural Network For PM2.5 Forecasting.
 - [rdefra](https://github.com/ropensci/rdefra) - Interact with the UK AIR Pollution Database from DEFRA.
+- [](https://github.com/skgrange/rmweather) - An R package to conduct meteorological/weather normalisation on air quality so trends and interventions can be investigated in a robust way.

 ### Water